devxan/site/README.md

 ## License

-This repository's content is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license and the source code is licensed under [MPLv2](LICENSE).
+This repository's content is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license and the source code is licensed under [Mozilla Public License 2.0](LICENSE).